 I read a story getting ready for today’s sermon that told about a little girl during the Christmas Season.
 It seems that her mother was so busy scheduling parties and get-togethers with family and friends that she was constantly on edge.
-Her dad was so busy putting up the outside lights and decorating the yard for Christmas that he, too, was grumpy.
+Her dad was so busy putting up the outside lights and decorating the yard for Christmas that he was a little grumpy.

 In fact the tension around the house was so thick that they were constantly telling the little girl that she was in the way, and that she needed to go on and let them get this important stuff done.
 Instead of this being a happy time of the year, it was very stressful and lonely in her home.
 So that night as she said her prayers before she went to bed she prayed that God would forgive us our Christmases as we forgive those who Christmas against us.

-I want you to look with me at a unique text for Christmas morning.
+I want you to look with me at a unique text for an after Christmas sermon.
 It is found in the book of Mark, a gospel that doesn’t even reference the Birth of Christ, but gives us hope in the midst of our mess.
 Look at Mark 4:35-41.
 (Read Text)

 We are all looking for a little of that peace today.
-I love the fact that Isaiah the prophet says that Jesus is the “Prince of Peace”.
+One of the things I love so much about the text that was read for us this morning from the prophet Isaiah is that Jesus is called the “Prince of Peace”.
 The prophet knew that Jesus can bring peace to every aspect of our lives if we will allow Him to.

 During this time of the year we all expect to find feelings of peace, tranquility, and calmness.
 But as we have noticed and admitted several times over the past few weeks that many times during this time of the year we feel like one of the apostles riding out these waves.
 I find hope in the fact that in very much the same way that Jesus desired for the Apostles to trust Him and find peace, He wants us to trust Him and find the peace He offers.

 I can’t believe that I am asking this but how many of you have ever seen the movie "Talladega Nights" with Will Farrell?
-It's not a movie I would sit down and watch with my grandparents, or parents, or even the boys, but I did watch it once.
+It's not a movie I would sit down and watch with my grandparents, or parents, or even the boys, but I have seen it once.

 If you have not seen it, that’s ok.
-It's about this race car driver named Rickey Bobbie.
-Rickey Bobbie is not exactly the sharpest tool in the shed, but surprisingly in the midst of the movie there is a theological moment that happens when they gather together and Rickey Bobbie prays.
+It's about this race car driver named Rickey Bobbie who is not exactly the sharpest tool in the shed.
+Surprisingly in the midst of the movie there is a theological moment that happens when they gather together and Rickey Bobbie prays.
 In our day it's kind of unusual for you to be watching a Hollywood movie and to see a prayer.
 It's even more unusual when it's a prayer in Jesus' name.
-It's even more interesting in "Talladega Nights" because it's a prayer in Jesus' name to the little baby Jesus.
+Well let me just show you what I am talking about (Play Clip)